Tag: Relationship Advice

 3. What’s in our control

-Happiness, confidence, clear boundaries, and mojo only come from staying focused on things 100% in our control.
+Happiness, confidence, clear boundaries, and mojo only come from staying focused on things 100% in your control.

-Our wife’s feelings towards us are under our influence, not under our control.
+Your wife’s feelings are under your influence, not under your control.

 Whenever I speak to a man who is frustrated, lonely, upset, rejected, or in panic mode, it’s because he’s been focusing on things that are either out of his control or only under his influence.